Minaaa01/Minaaa01.github.io/_projects/2_project.md

 ---
 **Context**

-In this file, I have implemented Adaline Learning Algorithm Using MSE that can classify a stream of input data to one of a set of predefined classes and i used the penguins data in both training and testing processes
+In this Project, I have implemented Adaline Learning Algorithm Using MSE that can classify a stream of input data to one of a set of predefined classes and i used the penguins data in both training and testing processes

 **Project Link**